xtianus/yadaframework/YadaDocs/src/forms/uploads.rst

 In the above example the image is converted to jpg and two additional versions are saved on disk.
 The conversion is performed with the command line tool configured in ``config/shell/resize`` (usually imagemagick).

+.. tip:: To keep things simple, there are no high density versions for mobile: you should just use the desktop version.

 .. todo:: link to the configuration section